 The only universally recommended vaccination for sheep is for clostridial diseases.
 A 3-way vaccine (CDT) that provides protection against clostridium perfringins type C & D (enterotoxemia or overeating disease) and clostridium tetani (tetanus) is the vaccine most commonly used.
 There are also 7 and 8-way (Covexin-8) vaccines that confer protection against additional clostridial diseases.

 Lambs should be vaccinated twice, followed by annual boosters.
 If the sheep are bred, the ewe should be vaccinated about a month before lambing, so that lambs can get passive immunity when they drink the colostrum.
-Because of their immature immune systems, young lambs (less than 1 month) do not respond well to vaccinations.
+Because of their immature immune systems, young lambs (less than 1 month) do not usually respond well to vaccinations.
 The tetanus antitoxin can be given to young lambs whose dams were not vaccinated.
 Lambs need to have protection against tetanus, if they are going to be docked and/castrated, especially with rubber rings.